ytakefuji/machine-learning/README.md

 titanic.csv is a dataset with 13 parameters (row.names,pclass,survived,name,age,embarked,home.dest,room,ticket,boat,sex). "survive" is the output y to be predicted and 12 parameters are inputs X.
 Machine learning algoritms can take care of only numbers.
-Therefore, if the dataset contains non-numeric value (string), all strings must be converted into numbers.
+Therefore, if the dataset contains non-numeric value (string), all strings must be converted into numbers:

+from sklearn import preprocessing le = preprocessing.LabelEncoder() titanic=titanic.apply(le.fit_transform)

 train_test_split is a function to split the dataset X (inputs) and y (output) into X_train,X_test,y_train,y_test respectively.
 Two ensemble machine learning algorithms are introduced: random forest and extra trees.